ibm-mas/ansible-devops/docs/playbooks/mas.md

 - `MAS_ICR_CP` Override the registry source for all container images deployed by the MAS operator
 - `MAS_ICR_CPOPEN` Override the registry source for all container images deployed by the MAS operator
 - `MAS_ENTITLEMENT_USERNAME` Override the default entitlement username (cp)
+- `MAS_UPGRADE_STRATEGY` Override the use of Manual upgrade strategy.

+!!! note

 ### Example usage: release build